cracos/test/htop.md

 apt-get install htop
 ```
 By Sources, building htop is straightforward, as it uses GNU Autotools: the typical``./configure; make; sudo make install`` should do the trick.
-Check out the [lastest version](http://hisham.hm/htop/releases) at the project page.
+Check out the [latest version](http://hisham.hm/htop/releases) at the project page.

 Run the configure script to prepare for compilation.
 ```vim